Plan Your Path

 What courses do medical schools require me to take?

-It is important to remember that while some courses may be taken pass/fail, any required courses should never be taken pass/fail.
+It is important to remember that while some courses may be taken pass/no pass, any required courses should never be taken pass/no pass.
 To find the latest list of required courses for medical schools, check out the (MSAR) Report for Applicants and Advisors: Premed Course Requirements.

 Grade Requirements